traliach/onboarding_platform/docs/adr/002-bullmq-over-sqs.md

 ## Alternatives considered
 - **AWS SQS** — rejected.
 Adds per-request cost, requires a DLQ plus a separate mechanism for step-level status, and pulls in an AWS SDK dependency into a path that does not otherwise need live AWS.
-Violates section 16 of CLAUDE.md (managed queues are explicitly out of scope).
 - **AWS Step Functions** — rejected.
 Same cost/coupling as SQS, and the visual state machine is wasted effort when the workflow is four sequential mocked calls.